checkly/docs.checklyhq.com/site/content/docs/dashboards-v2/dashboard-customization.md

 ![config public monitoring dashboard 1](/docs/images/dashboards/look_feel1.png)

 - **title:** Add a title like "ACME status dash".
-This is separate from your custom URL or domain.
+This is separate from your Checkly URL or custom domain.
 - **description:** Add a clarifying text to explain visitors what they are looking at.
 - **checks:** Specify the tags of the checks you want to show on the dashboard.
 By default we show all checks.
   You can also choose to hide the tags from the dashboard.